 Without a Notebook: you re-point Copilot at the right files and re-explain how you want it to respond every time.

 With a Notebook: the references and the instructions live with the Notebook.
-Every new chat inside it starts with all of it already loaded.
+Every new chat inside it starts with all of it already loaded (no re-pasting or reframing).

 Three ways to use Notebooks